basilfx/RIOT-gecko-sdk/README.md

 Minimal distribution of the Silicon Labs Gecko SDK for EFM32/EFR32/EZR32 microcontrollers, prepared for usage with [RIOT-OS](https://github.com/RIOT-OS/RIOT).

 ## Version
-The current version of the Gecko SDK is 2.2.
+The current version of the Gecko Platform is 2.5, which includes EMLIB 5.7.0 and RAIL.

 ## Contents
 Only the following is included in the `dist/` folder: